Iris in Perfumery: The Rhizome, Not the Flower

 | Orris absolute | 55–85% | 40,000 – 100,000+ |

 The iris flower is not extracted for perfumery.
-Reasons: complete absence of irones in floral emissions, low olfactory intensity, chemical composition of common terpenes and alcohols available at lower cost from other botanical sources, and over 3,000 years of established infrastructure around the rhizome.
+Complete absence of irones, low olfactory intensity, common terpenes available cheaply from other sources, and 3,000+ years of rhizome-based infrastructure.
 No headspace technology (IFF Living Flower™, Givaudan ScentTrek™, Firmenich NaturePrint™) has yielded a commercial "iris flower" product.

 However, the iris flower can be scented.
-Yuan et al. (Molecules, 2019) demonstrated that flowers from 27 bearded iris accessions emit 219 volatile compounds identified by HS-SPME/GC-MS, organized into 6 distinct olfactory groups (sweet, citrus, woody, rosy, spicy-cinnamon, spicy-peppery).
-These floral profiles are entirely different from rhizome profiles: no irones, but linalool (12–35%), β-caryophyllene (up to 54%), citronellol (24–34%), and methyl cinnamate (23–34%).
+Yuan et al. (Molecules, 2019) demonstrated that bearded iris flowers emit 219 volatile compounds organized into distinct olfactory profiles.
+These are entirely different from rhizome chemistry: no irones, but linalool, β-caryophyllene, citronellol, methyl cinnamate and other molecules.
 It is this floral fragrance — perceptible in the garden but industrially unexploited — that the Franciris® competition evaluates.

 The Franciris®: Institutional Framework

-The Franciris® is a biennial international iris competition organized by the Société Française des Iris et plantes Bulbeuses (SFIB) since 2000, at the initiative of Sylvain Ruaud.
-It has been held at the Parc Floral de Paris (Vincennes) since 2015.
-Its defining characteristic: it is the only international iris competition with a dedicated floral fragrance prize.
+The Franciris® is a biennial international iris competition organized by the Société Française des Iris et plantes Bulbeuses (SFIB) since 2000, initiated by Sylvain Ruaud.
+Held at the Parc Floral de Paris (Vincennes) since 2015, it is the only international iris competition with a dedicated floral fragrance prize.

-In 2015, the perfume prize was for the first time awarded by the Société Française des Parfumeurs (SFP), an association of approximately 600 industry professionals (perfumers, evaluators, formulators).
-This involvement of the SFP gave the prize a technical legitimacy directly rooted in the perfume industry.
-However, this SFP sponsorship occurred only in 2015; subsequent editions (2017, 2019, 2022, 2024) did not benefit from comparable institutional sponsoring from the perfume industry.
+In 2015, the perfume prize was for the first time awarded by the Société Française des Parfumeurs (SFP), approximately 600 industry professionals (perfumers, evaluators, formulators).
+However, this SFP sponsorship occurred only in 2015; subsequent editions (2017, 2019, 2022, 2024) did not benefit from comparable institutional support from the perfume industry.

 A unique prize, insufficiently supported.
-The Franciris® is, to date, the only international iris competition in the world to award a dedicated flower fragrance prize.
-No other iris competition — neither the AIS (American Iris Society), nor the BIS (British Iris Society), nor the Florence trials — formally evaluates floral scent as an autonomous criterion with a specialized jury.
-This singularity would deserve sustained support from the perfume industry (fragrance houses, iris raw material suppliers) and perfumery schools (ISIPCA, ESP, Grasse Institute of Perfumery, etc.), which could find in it a unique observation ground for iris flower volatiles in their living state.
+No other international iris competition — neither the AIS (American Iris Society), the BIS (British Iris Society), nor the Florence trials — formally evaluates floral scent as an autonomous criterion with a specialized jury.
+This singularity would deserve sustained support from the perfume industry (fragrance houses, iris raw material suppliers) and perfumery schools (ISIPCA, ESP, Grasse Institute of Perfumery), which could find in it a unique observation ground for iris flower volatiles in their living state.

 A lever for olfactory hybridization.
 The very existence of this prize encourages hybridizers to incorporate fragrance as a selection criterion in their breeding programs — not just form, color, or vigor.
 As long as the Franciris® maintains its perfume prize, it constitutes a concrete incentive for breeders to hybridize for scent — an objective that remains marginal in the international iris community, where the vast majority of breeding programs prioritize visual characteristics.

-The competition therefore evaluates the fragrance of the living flower, making it a unique object: it judges an olfactory property (floral volatiles) that is distinct from the raw material used in perfumery (rhizome irones).
+The competition evaluates the fragrance of the living flower: an olfactory property (floral volatiles) distinct from the raw material used in perfumery (rhizome irones).
 This duality — scented flower in the garden, scented rhizome in the bottle — forms the framework of this article.

 Next edition: May 18–22, 2026, Parc Floral de Paris.